pBxr/NER_Plugin_for_ttw/README.md

 ## Technical details

-- `dslim/bert-base-NER` is very suitable for this testing purposes concerning its performance and accuracy
+- `dslim/bert-base-NER` is very suitable for this testing purposes concerning its performance and accuracy.
-- To be able to vary and to handle the test environments in a simple way the `Anaconda` plattform (see https://www.anaconda.com/) is used in combination with `Jupyter Notebooks` where the `Python` code is run.
+Here are the main environments parameters this version is tested with:
-- Tested on `Anaconda Navigator 2.6.0` (`Windows`)
+- `Anaconda Navigator 2.6.0` (`Windows`)
-- For all the specific requirements, dependencies, installed modules (`PyTorch`, `TensorFlow`) of the environment on which the `.ipynb` resp. the `Python` code was tested see the uploaded `environment.yml` file
+- `Python 3.7.0`
+- `PyTorch 1.4.0`
+- `TensorFlow 2.3.0`
+- `Transformers 4.11.3`
-- For all other questions see especially https://huggingface.co/docs/transformers/installation
+- For all other questions see especially https://huggingface.co/docs/transformers/installation.
+- In case of problems check whether to use pip or conda-forge channel to install components.

 ## Other Aspects